-As indicated by the GEIS, any potential impact of releases at or near the ground surface on shallow groundwater can be greatly reduced by leak detection programs required by the NRC.
-The applicant plans an aggressive leak detection (Section 7.5.3.1 of the TR, Uranerz 2008b) and spill cleanup program (Section 4.4 of the TR, Uranerz 2008b).
-In addition, preventative measures such as well mechanical integrity testing (Section 3.4.6 of the TR, Uranerz 2008b) would limit the likelihood of well integrity failure during operations.
+measures such as well mechanical integrity testing (Section 3.4.6 of the TR, Uranerz 2008b) would limit the likelihood of well integrity failure during operations.
 Without these mitigating measures, the resultant impact to the shallow aquifer could potentially be LARGE; however, the implementation of these measures should mitigate the potential impact (i.e., early detection and cleanup) and result in MODERATE potential operational impacts to shallow (near surface) aquifers for the Nichols Ranch and Hank Units.
 This evaluation is consistent with the GEIS analysis, which predicated its MODERATE to LARGE groundwater impacts rating on (1) the groundwater in shallow aquifers is close to the ground surface, (2) the shallow aquifers are important sources for local domestic or agricultural water supplies, or (3) shallow aquifers are hydraulically connected to other locally or regionally important aquifers.
-For the Nichols Ranch ISR, surficial aquifers are close to the ground surface in several areas.
-They are used by ranchers to water their stock.
+For the Nichols Ranch ISR, the surficial aquifer is close to the ground surface in several areas.
+In one case, the water is used by ranchers to water their stock.
 However, these shallow aquifers do not appear hydraulically connected with more significant supplies of water from other local and regional aquifers.

+Deleted: w

-Deleted: w Deleted: would
+Deleted: would